 Dear Members and Friends,

-As we start off 2018, I have the pleasure to share with you the highlights of a very busy and successful 2017 for the BCBC.
-For the third year in a row, we have held a significant number of high-caliber events, and have continued to build on new initiatives to serve you better.
+As we start off 2019, I have the pleasure to share with you the highlights of a very busy and successful 2018 for the BCBC.
+For the fourth year in a row, we have held a significant number of high-caliber events, and have continued to build on new initiatives to serve you better.

-We have continued to seek out new partnerships adding Nourish Food Marketing and the Organization of Women in International Trade (OWIT) to our repertoire of partners, and we continue to explore several exciting opportunities.
-We have also engaged in a number of activities with our various partners this year, including supporting Brussels Airlines in the inaugural North American edition of their Bike 4 Africa charity fundraiser.
+We have continued to seek out new partnerships adding CFO Source and Tailwinds Accounting to our repertoire of partners, and we continue to explore several exciting opportunities.
+We have also engaged in a number of activities with our various partners this year, including joint events with OWIT, EUCCAN, and our fellow EU Chambers in Canada.
 Please visit our website to find out the great benefits these partnerships can offer you.

-For the sixth year, we partnered with the International Economic Forum for the Americas on their Toronto Global Forum, which is committed to heighten knowledge and awareness of the major issues concerning economic globalization, with a particular emphasis on the relations between the Americas and other continents.
-We also partnered with the Economist for their third Canada Summit this September, having partnered with them in each of the previous editions, as well as with The Change Leadership Conference in May.
+For the seventh year, we partnered with the International Economic Forum for the Americas on their Toronto Global Forum, which is committed to heighten knowledge and awareness of the major issues concerning economic globalization, with a particular emphasis on the relations between the Americas and other continents.

 It is noteworthy that organizations such as Export Development Canada, CIMA Canada, and IE Canada continue to attend our events; this shows us that other organizations are being drawn to our doorstep as a resource for international learning and networking.
 We continue to be recognized as the go-to organization for guidance and representation of all things Belgian.

-In addition to our recurring series – Belgians in Canada (BIC), Business with Belgium (BWB), and Frites Night – we have partnered on several events with our friends and partners, with topics as diverse as FX & FinTech solutions for both individuals and companies, developing a global mindset, how to export and an EU-Canada Feasibility Study on Mineral Investments.
+In addition to our recurring series – Belgians in Canada (BIC), Business with Belgium (BWB), and Frites Night – we have partnered on several events with our friends and partners, with topics as diverse as how philanthropy could apply the lessons and methods of the for-profit sector, developing a global mindset and exporting through Canada’s progressive trade agenda and the gastronomic economies of European countries.
 CHOQ-FM once again asked us to take part in the launch of their new program schedule, with an increased focus on current events and/or business affairs; as we partnered with them a number of times this past year on such topics, they requested that we speak to our collaboration.

 In November 2015, we held our first-ever charitable event; a fundraiser benefitting the Labatt Family Heart Centre for Sick Kids Hospital for whom we managed to raise $1,398.
 Due to the success of this event, we decided to make this an annual undertaking, and moved it to the more symbolic date of December 6th, better known in Belgium as Saint-Nicholas; as the patron saint for children, it seems only fitting that we come together as a community to support Sick Kids on this date.
-For the third year in a row, we were able to increase the amount of money raised, reaching $1,800; thank you all for your support in this effort.
-This year we had two Premium Prizes: a pair of round-trip Toronto-Brussels tickets offered by Brussels Airlines, and a pair of tickets to the iHeartRadio Jingle Ball.
+For the fourth year in a row, we carried on this tradition, and in this time have raised approximately $6000 for this worthy cause; thank you all for your support in this effort.
 A special thanks goes out to all of our sponsors who provided us with food, drinks and raffle prizes.

 Without our sponsors much of what we do would not be possible.
-We are very thankful for the continued support from our sponsors: Brussels Airlines, Labatt, AGFA Gevaert, Aird & Berlis LLP, Dentons LLP, KPMG, YAOL, Nigel Bagley Graphic Design, Puratos, McCain, Atlas Copco, Goslett Wong – Business Immigration Law Group, MTFX, HRWare, Gerrard-Boden Management, Groupe Estelle de France, Mardalvi, TWC International Executive Search, A. Hartrodt, and Léon Collet Translation.
+We are very thankful for the continued support from our sponsors: Brussels Airlines, Labatt, AGFA Gevaert, Aird & Berlis LLP, Dentons LLP, KPMG, The Belgian Chocolate Shop, Puratos, McCain, Atlas Copco, Goslett Wong – Business Immigration Law Group, MTFX, HRWare, Gerrard-Boden Management, Groupe Estelle de France, Mardalvi, TWC International Executive Search, A. Hartrodt, and Léon Collet Translation.

 I look forward to seeing each and every one of you at our upcoming Wine & Food with the Belgians on January 24th!